oneillero/hover/README.md

 This project showcases an interactive mouseover effect created with Three.js.
 The component applies a displacement effect to images when hovered over, resulting in an engaging visual experience.
 It utilizes the power of Three.js, GSAP (TweenMax), and custom shaders to achieve the desired effect.

-`###Demo`

-To see the interactive mouseover component in action, you can check out the live demo at the following link: Demo Link

 `###Features`

 Interactive mouseover effect on images